bluewitch/dwulf-manifesto/Obsidian Vault/Blockchain/Blockchain (Layers).md

 ---

 By understanding all three layers – Layer 0, Layer 1, and Layer 2 – we can appreciate the full spectrum of blockchain architecture, which collectively drives forward the vision of a decentralized and interconnected digital economy.
-Each layer has a critical role, whether it's establishing a solid foundation, enhancing performance, or bridging networks to work cohesively.
+Each layer has a critical role, whether it's establishing a solid foundation with the Polkadot's Layer 0 PVM, enhancing performance with JAM services, or bridging networks to work cohesively with Polkadot's Hyperbridge.

 ---
 #blockchain